cal-adapt/climakitae/docs-mkdocs/climate-data-interface/concepts.md

 # Core Concepts

-Understanding these three foundational concepts will help you use climakitae effectively.
+Understanding these three foundational concepts will help you use climakitae effectively:

+1. **[Catalog Hierarchy](#catalog-hierarchy)** — how climate datasets are organized from broad collection down to individual variable, and how to navigate that hierarchy when building a query.
+2. **[Lazy Evaluation with Dask and xarray](#lazy-evaluation-with-dask-and-xarray)** — why data isn't loaded until you explicitly compute it, and how to work with that model efficiently.
+3. **[Global Warming Levels (GWL)](#global-warming-levels)** — a climate-science-meaningful way to define future time periods by degrees of global warming rather than calendar years.

+---

 ## Catalog Hierarchy